-If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Tilted Pelvis, Call us now at 6438 2900 and get a FREE comprehensive Top-to-Toe Body Analysis worth $80! (terms and conditions apply)!!
+If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Tilted Pelvis, Call us now at 6438 2900 and get a FREE Body Analysis + Consultation worth $120! (terms and conditions apply)!!

 The knee is the largest and most complicated joint in your body, consisting of four bones:

 Femur – the large bone in the thigh

 Tibia – the large shin bone